Ridgedale High School

-Ridgedale Junior/Senior High School is a public high school in Morral, Ohio.
+Ridgedale Junior/Senior High School is a public high school in Morral, Ohio, United States.
 It is the only high school in the Ridgedale Local School District.
-In 2019, the average class size was 45 students.
+In 2022, its average class size was 45 students.

+Demographics

+The Ohio Department of Education classifies the school district as "rural; high student poverty; small student population."
+47% of students are reported to live in poverty.

+95% of Ridgedale High School students identify as White.

 Academics

 In order to graduate, students must obtain 21 credits by the end of their senior year.
-They are required 4 credits of English, 4 credits of mathematics, 3 credits of science, 3 credits of social studies, a half-credit of health, and a half-credit of physical education.
+This includes 4 credits of English, 4 credits of mathematics, 3 credits of science, 3 credits of social studies, a half-credit of health, and a half-credit of physical education.

 To graduate with honors, students are required to complete all but one of the following requirements: